apache/trafficcontrol/docs/source/api/v5/stats_summary.rst

 :statName:            Stat name summary stat represents
 :statValue:           Summary stat value
-:summaryTime:         Timestamp of summary, in :ref:`non-rfc-datetime`
+:summaryTime:         Timestamp of summary, in :rfc:`3339` format
 :statDate:            Date stat was taken, in ``YYYY-MM-DD`` format

 .. note:: ``statName``, ``statValue`` and ``summaryTime`` are required.
 If ``cdnName`` and ``deliveryServiceName`` are not given they will default to ``all``.